Narakasura: Literary development of the Narakasura story

 Naraka and his kingdom, Pragjyotisha, find mention in both the Mahabharata and the Ramayana, in the sections which were written down not before the first century, where he is not depicted as the son of Bhudevi (earth) and Varaha incarnation of Vishnu.
 His son, Bhagadatta, is said to have fought for the Kauravas in the Mahabharata battle.
 Though the boar Prajapati finds mention as early as the Satapatha Brahmana and the Taittriya Aranyaka from the mid-first millennium BCE, the avatars were associated with Vishnu later, and became popular in the Gupta period (320-550 CE) and that the contact with Bhumi engendered a son is first mentioned in the Book II of the Harivamsa which is assigned to the fifth century.
 This theme, that of the son Naraka, is further expanded in the later Vishnu Purana (5th-9th century).
 In the 7th-century Nidhanpur copperplate inscription, Naraka is claimed as the originator of the Varman dynasty and that he lived three thousand years earlier.
 The Bhagavata Purana (8th-10th century), which was composed even later, expands the story even further.
 The Naraka myth gets the most extensive elaboration in the Upapurana called Kalika Purana (10th century), which was composed in Kamarupa itself.
-Here, the legend of Janaka of Videha, the father of Sita, is embellished and added to the legend of Naraka.
+Here, the legend of Janaka of Videha, the father of Sita, is embellished and added to the legend of Narakasura.

 Legend

 Origin

-The previous birth of Naraka is described in the Bhagavata Purana.
-It is stated that there once lived a king with 16,000 daughters.
+The previous birth of Narakasura is described in the Bhagavata Purana.
+It is stated that there once lived a king with 16,100 daughters.
 Vishnu visited the palace of this king in the guise of a hermit, and all of these damsels surrounded the man.
 Their father, the king, grew angry with them, and issued a curse upon them all.
 When his daughters wept and begged their father to be relieved from the curse, he relented and allowed them the prospect of being the wives of the deity in their next birth.
 It was this king who would become Narakasura in his next birth, and the 16,000 daughters would be the princesses he abducted.

 Birth

-The birth of Naraka is narrated in various texts.
-In Kalika Purana and other texts, Varaha is mentioned as Naraka's adoptive father.
+The birth of Narakasura is narrated in various texts.
+In Kalika Purana and other texts, Varaha is mentioned as Naraka's father.
 The pious Naraka became evil due to his association with an asura named Banasura of Śoṇitapura, and hence the suffix 'asura' (demon) was added to his name.